openml/openml-docker-dev/readme.md

 - Git
 - Docker

-On Linux commands assume you can use docker without sudo (your user is in docker group).
+For Linux: docker commands assume you can use docker without sudo (your user is in docker group, ex: sudo usermod -aG docker $USER).
 Otherwise prefix docker commands with sudo.

 # Instructions